kienma/kienma.github.io/about.md

 In STEM, I'm mainly interested in biology, chemistry, computer science, mathematics, and their applications.
 Within biology, I'm like genetics and protein chemistry, with applications in agriculture and molecular medicine.
 In addition, I find that anthroplogy, ethics, history, and public health are interesting and important subjects.
-Intersections of topics — for example, science and ethics, technology and society — also fascinate me.
+Intersections of topics — for example, of science and ethics, and of technology and society — also fascinate me.

 I like theoretical topics but also research and learning by doing.